Skip to main content

 "It's okay."
 He reassured her.
 "Go and sleep."

 Bondita looked up at him with a hint of disappointment, closed her copy and walked away to the bed.
-Before he could reach his side, she laid down on hers, with her back to him.
+Before he could reach his side, she lay down on hers, with her back to him.
 Aniruddha sighed.

 Bondita was taken aback by the hug she received from Prabhavati.
 She had touched her feet.
 But she didn't expect a hug.
 It was informal and certainly not something she got from a lot of older women.
 Prabhavati was in her forties.
 She was tall, dark-skinned and had the exact face of Shubhra she had seen in pictures.
-She wore the saree differently putting her Aachol at the back and not the front.
+She wore the saree differently, putting her Aachol at the back and not the front.
 Bondita had seen only Pari didi wear it that way.
 Her saree was a Paithani.
 Her blouse was ruffled.
 Something Bondita saw the first time.
 Ira was a little shorter than her and wore an English-style dress.
 Her hair was tied on either side with silky ribbons.
 Prabhavati's smile made Bondita feel at ease.

 "You look so beautiful."
 Prabhavati gushed.
 "Trilochan da, I must say.
 Bondita is it?"
 She nodded.
 "She is very smart."